 Disclosure of HIV status (to a partner and/or other household members) should strongly be encouraged; it is an important determinant of treatment adherence and assists in the provision of patient-directed support.
 Disclosure also identifies exposed contacts for screening and support.
-This issue needs to be handled carefully in situations where disclosure may have harmful consequences, particularly for women.
-The patient should be encouraged to join a support group and/or identify a treatment 'buddy'.
-However, neither disclosure nor support group participation is a prerequisite for good adherence and should not be a reason for deferring ART.
+This issue needs to be handled sensitively in situations where disclosure may have harmful consequences, particularly for women.
+The patient should be encouraged to join a support group and/or identify a treatment 'buddy.'
+However, neither disclosure nor support group participation are prerequisites for good adherence, and should not be a reason for deferring ART.
 Clinicians should ensure that they have the contact details of each patient and their treatment buddy.

-- Common pitfalls: - Delaying ART because the patient has not completed three clinic visits or not disclosed his or her HIV status. - Not outlining the goals of ART with the patient.
-These are to: - provide maximal and durable suppression of VL - restore and preserve immune function - reduce HIV-related infectious and non-infectious morbidity - prolong life expectancy and improve quality of life - prevent onward transmission of HIV - minimise adverse effects of the treatment.
+Common pitfall: Delaying ART because the patient has not completed three clinic visits or not disclosed their HIV status.

+Common pitfall: Not outlining the goals of ART with the patient.
+These are to:

+- Provide maximal and durable VL suppression. - Restore and preserve immune function. - Reduce HIV-related infectious and non-infectious morbidity. - Prolong life expectancy and improve quality of life. - Prevent onward transmission of HIV. - Minimise adverse effects of the treatment.